 Self-employed people pay tax on their business profits (not their earnings).
 After filing a self-assessment tax return – which must be completed every year – tax is payable on profits generated during the preceding 12-month accounting period.

 Flat-rate Class 2 National Insurance contributions (NICs) must also be paid.
-This amounts to £2.70 (2013/14) per week, which is payable quarterly.
-Additional Class 4 NICs must be paid and these are linked to profit (the lower profit limit is £7,775, the upper limit is £41,450).
+This amounts to £2.75 (2014/15) per week, which is payable quarterly.
+Additional Class 4 NICs must be paid and these are linked to profit (the lower profit limit is £7,956, the upper limit is £41,865 2014/15).
 Class 4 NICs are paid at the same time as your self-assessment tax bill.
 Class 2 NICs will also be collected via self-assessment from 2016.

 After they set up a limited company, as well as a director, people become an employee of their company who pays income tax (as any other staff member) through a scheme called PAYE (pay as you earn).
 The salaries of company directors are usually enhanced with dividends, which provides a tax advantage, because you do not have to pay National Insurance on dividends.
 Tax and NICs are deducted via the company’s payroll, which the employer must set up.
 The company must also pay employer’s NICs for its staff.

 The level of income tax for employees is decided by pre-tax income band.
 The basic rate of income tax (20%) is payable on wages of up to £31,865, after which 40% is payable (at £150,000 the rate increases).
 All employees qualify for different forms of tax allowance, including a personal allowance of £10,000 (2014/15).